ongr-io/global-docs/Contributing.md

 ## Tests

 At the ONGR we have 2 types of tests.
 There are Functional and Unit tests.
 Before submitting a pull request make sure you are not introducing lower code coverage than before.
-We are using [Coverals.io](https://coveralls.io) to perform a check.
-If there will be lower test coverage the pull request will fail.
+We are using [Coverals.io](https://coveralls.io/github/ongr-io) to perform a check.
+If there will be lower test coverage of the pull request will fail.

 * **Unit tests**: For Unit tests we are testing only current class/function behaviour with "black box" testing.
 We provide some input and looking to get predefined output.
 There cannot be any third party connection or relation within a class.
 If there are some, everything has to be mocked.